-- Students earning their associate degree in high school cannot apply to the CSU partnership program until they take college credit hours post-high school graduation.
-Students should work with the CSU Transfer Center for guidance on courses to take at LCCC, as up to 90 credits can be earned at LCCC before transferring to CSU’s program.
+- Students earning their associate degree in high school cannot apply to the CSU partnership programs until they take college credit hours post-high school graduation.
+Students should work with the CSU Transfer Center for guidance on courses to take at LCCC, as up to 90 credit hours can be earned at LCCC before transferring into CSU’s program.

-CSU has “multi-term” registration, which means in March, students register for classes for the fall, spring, and summer of the next academic year.
-For example, in March 2022, students register for all fall 2022, spring 2023, and summer 2023.
-Therefore, students expecting to take courses in any semester in the 22-23 school year are advised to apply before (or by) January 2022.
+CSU has “multi-term” registration, which means in March, students register for classes for the Fall, Spring, and Summer of the next academic year.
+For example, in March 2024, students register for all Fall 2024, Spring 2025, and Summer 2025.
+Therefore, students expecting to take courses in any semester in the 24-25 school year are advised to apply before (or by) January 2025.

 To apply to the Partnership, follow the steps below:

-- Request all colleges you attended to send official transcripts electronically to CSU (firstname.lastname@example.org).
+- Request all regionally accredited colleges you attended to send official transcripts electronically to CSU (firstname.lastname@example.org).
 Request your final high school transcript be sent as well.

 Submit all college-level transcripts to: